mchianale/mchianale/README.md

 ###

 ### LLM
 - **[French Law RAG](https://github.com/mchianale/juriBot)** (Code of Education) – Developed an RAG (Retrieval-Augmented Generation) system for French law, specifically focused on the Code of Education.
-The system uses embeddings and a similarity search to retrieve relevant legal articles from Légifrance, and then generates answers to legal questions based on these texts.
-This project integrates the Mistral model for enhanced understanding and text generation.
+The system uses embeddings and a similarity search to retrieve relevant legal articles from `Légifrance`, and then generates answers to legal questions based on these texts.
+This project integrates the `Mistral` model for enhanced understanding and text generation.

 ### Software & Full-Stack Development
 - **[Real Estate Loan Application Service (France)](https://github.com/mchianale/loan_request_application)** - App for evaluating real estate loans in France, built with `Spyne`, `Flask`, `MongoDB`, and a `front-end` for full-stack functionality.